ina-foss/amalia.js_v2/README.md

 npm config set @ina:registry https://repo.sas.ina/repository/npm-snapshots
 npm login --registry=https://repo.sas.ina/repository/npm-snapshots --scope=@ina
 ```
+## Publish to npm
+For publishing you need to login in local repository [config](#npm-configuration)
+Run `npm run publish-local-repo` this script use package-public.json config file for publishing to the repository.
+> Before publish you need to [build project](#build)
 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).